 U9 and older play in the Mansfield Playing alliance.
 They will travel to neighboring cities for some games.

-The Dynomites meet on Saturdays.
+The Rising Stars meet on Saturdays.
 Event begin with skills training which are followed by games.
 Players will not placed on specific teams at this age.

 The first game of the Fall season is usually the first or second weekend in September and for the Spring season is the first or second weekend in March.
 Practice can begin after the coaches meeting has been completed.

-On-line registration for the Fall is the entire month of July and for the Spring is the entire month of January.
+On-line registration for the Fall is the May thru July and for the Spring is December 15th thru January.